Public Forum Doctrine

 2) Nonpublic forums can be regulated by the use of reasonable

 regulations that do not discriminate on the basis of viewpoint.
-Since

-as a nonpublic forum whenever possible.
+government property as a nonpublic forum whenever possible.